RDCbum/RH_demo/docs/core/ASSUMPTIONS_LEDGER.md

   `assm:threshold-control` in `arxiv_submission/ERURH_Conditional_Proof.tex`).
 This states that the supercritical-mode threshold can be chosen no later than `windowMinMax` for the ctx_real window family; it yields the existence of a ctx_real window where the ERU-mode lower bound holds and closes the window-compatibility step in Lemma B.1.
-The paper supplies only a proof outline;
-  the full analytic bound on the threshold remains deferred.
+The paper includes an analytic gap discussion; the full bound on the threshold remains deferred.
 - gate-certified side condition `∀ w, ctx_real_logR_alpha_upper w`
   (`lean/formal_proofs/ERURH/Alpha/GeneratedRMSModeBridge.lean:35`), enforced by
   `tools/check_rms_mode_bridge.py` using interval arithmetic